 Out of School Time

-Discovery Program is designed for girls ages 6-8 years old to cultivate their leadership skills through literacy and healthy lifestyles activities.
+The Discovery program is designed for girls ages 6-8 years old to cultivate their leadership skills through literacy and healthy lifestyles activities.
 The girls are encouraged to investigate the world around them and gain confidence to create change within their community and lives.
 Discovery girls will ignite their inner power and be inspired to be strong, smart, and bold!
-To learn more, contact Emily M. Rankin at GIPrograms@girlsincpa-nj.org.
-The application for this program can be found here.
-Completing and submitting this application does not guarantee enrollment in this program.
+This program is offered in partnership with the University of Pennsylvania.